 Education Technology Specialist

-Tracy Parish is an education technology specialist for a regional health centre in the Greater Toronto area.
-She has a diverse educational background of computer programming, adult educational, and eLearning design and development, leading to an instructional design career.
-Tracy has over 15 years of experience in instructional design, development, and project management, as well as LMS implementation and administration.
-She is an active Articulate Community Hero, co-host of the Toronto Storyline User Group, and the webcast Nerdy Shop Talk, the Social Media/Marketing Director for the Canadian eLearning Conference, and a moderator of the weekly Twitter event #lrnchat.
+Tracy Parish is an accomplished instructional designer, eLearning developer, and consultant based in the Greater Toronto area.
+With a unique blend of skills in computer programming, adult education, and eLearning design/development, she has built a successful career in instructional design.
+With over 18 years of experience in instructional design, development, LMS implementation and administration, Tracy is a respected figure in her field.
+She is a speaker, active Articulate Community Hero, co-host of the Toronto Storyline User Group and webcast Nerdy Shop Talk, the marketing director for the Canadian eLearning Conference, and moderator of the monthly Twitter event #lrnchat.